Reds vs. Padres Player Props Betting Odds

 |1

-- Nick Senzel has two doubles, three home runs, seven walks and 12 RBI (18 total hits).
-He's also swiped two bases.
+- Jake Fraley has four doubles, two home runs, 13 walks and 17 RBI (20 total hits).
+He has swiped three bases.

 |Opponent